Inspiring your team with effective communication

 Be honest

 Honesty and transparency are essential.
-Trust is earned, and employees, investors, your board will all follow a leader they can trust.
-But if they feel you are holding back or being less than open with them, you will quickly erode that trust.
+Trust is earned, and employees, investors, and your board will all follow a leader they can trust.
+But you will quickly erode that trust if they feel you are holding back or being less than open with them.

-There will always be occasions when there is certain sensitive information you can't share, but in the main, an open, honest style is always the best policy, even when it is challenging.
+There will always be occasions when you can't share certain sensitive information, but an open, honest style is always the best policy, even when it is challenging.

-A little vulnerability can go a long way in building trust.
-You don't know everything at this stage – you hopefully realise you never will, so asking for support when you need it and leaning into the experts you bring in can foster trust and respect.
+Also, a little vulnerability can go a long way in building trust.
+You don't know everything at this stage, but you hopefully realise you never will, so asking for support when you need it and leaning on the experts you bring in can foster trust and respect.

 Clarity is Crucial

-As a leader, it is up to you and your leadership team to set the company's direction and ensure the rest of the business knows what that is.
+As a leader, you and your leadership team are responsible for setting the company's direction and ensuring the rest of the business knows what that is so it can be easily communicated to their staff.

-Communicating that vision and direction needs to happen in a fashion that your audience can relate to.
-Drowning your employees in a barrage of stats and figures might not quite hit the mark.
-However, you will likely lose their support if you don't have the statistics to back up your vision when you pitch to investors.
+Communicating that vision and direction needs to happen in a fashion your audience can relate to.
+Drowning your employees in a barrage of stats and figures might not hit the mark.
+However, you will likely lose their support if you don't have the insight to back up your vision when you pitch to investors.

 Listen, don't tell

-Inclusive leadership, which inspires innovation, welcomes feedback and thrives on debate.
-You are showing strength as a leader by listening to and engaging your team.
-If you are confident in the direction and comfortable with your position, you should feel relaxed about discussing any issues and welcome hearing these.
+By listening to and engaging your team, you are showing strength as a leader.
+If you are confident in the direction and comfortable with your position, you should feel relaxed about discussing any issues and welcome hearing them.

-You are not trying to change their mind but to understand their point of view.
-It will help you establish a personal relationship with your team, appreciate their position, and consider it.
+You are not trying to change their minds but to understand their point of view.
+This will help you establish a personal relationship with your team and appreciate and consider their position.

 Understand your impact

-As a Founder, people knew you well, and you felt like one of the team.
-You didn't need to overthink your communication and certainly not its impact.
+As a Founder, you were known well and felt like part of the team.
+You didn't need to overthink your communication, and certainly not its impact.

-As you move into the CEO role and your team grows, the impact of what you say and how you say it becomes more significant, which most Founders moving to the CEO role find quite unnerving a first.
+As you move into the CEO role and your team grows, the impact of what you say and how you say it becomes more significant, which most Founders who move to the CEO role find quite unnerving at first.

-You may think you've asked an innocent enough question of an engineer as you try to get a handle on something ahead of a customer meeting, and your Engineering Lead or CTO is on holiday.
+For instance, while your CTO is on holiday, you may have asked what you thought was an innocent question of an engineer as you try to understand something ahead of a customer meeting.

-However, when the CTO returns from holiday, you discover that you've lost three engineering days on your critical project.
-The engineer you spoke to thought you made a request and relayed this to his colleagues, who diverted their efforts to get you the answer to resolve the problem of customer X, as that's what they thought the CEO asked for.
+However, when the CTO returns from holiday, they discover they've lost three engineering days as the engineer you spoke to thought you made a direct request and reassigned his colleague's efforts to get you the answers to your problem.

 Communication is vital to success.